Brooklyn Law School, J.D., magna cum laude

-Andrew is a die-hard Seattle Seahawks and Washington Huskies fan, a trumpet player, an avid hiker, and karaoke enthusiast.
+In his free time, Andrew is a die-hard Seattle Seahawks and Washington Huskies fan, a trumpet player, and an avid runner and hiker.

 How are Transgender Rights Protected in Employment?

 Discrimination based on sexual orientation, gender identity and transgender status is prohibited by both New York City and New York State statutory law.
 However, under federal law, the protection of transgender rights is more complicated.
 Some federal appellate courts have held that transgender discrimination falls under the umbrella of “sex discrimination,” which federal law prohibits.